 Concrete floors are typically stained to order and can look quite lovely.
 Performance-wise, they leave something to be desired.
 Unless radiant heating is installed, concrete is cold.
 Unless mats and area rugs are introduced, concrete will always be hard underfoot.
-Unless those soft floor coverings encompass a significant portion of the room, sound will reverberate.
+Unless those soft floor coverings encompass a significant portion of the room, the sound will reverberate.